Appearance

 return -n;

-NOTE Please note that running the test requires setting system property
+Please note that running the test requires setting the system property idea.home.path.
+In a Maven project, this can be configured via the maven-surefire-plugin configuration in your pom.xml.

-For detailed information about testing and all related procedures, refer to Testing in the IntelliJ IDEA Web Help.
+For detailed information about testing and all related procedures, refer to the Testing section of the Consulo documentation.